JakubKaczmarek97/YourBeauty/README.md

 3. Open downloaded project using Android Studio
 4. Run application on emulator or Android mobile connected via USB

-<strong>Important note:</strong> If You want to use PayPal in this application, You will need to enter Your PayPal client ID into file "PayPalConfig.java".
+<strong>Important note:</strong> If You want to use PayPal in this application, You will need to enter Your PayPal client ID into file "PayPal/Config.java".